josfam/doorways/README.md

 # doorways

-An entry-exit system for students and lecturers.
+A Checkpoint management system for students and lecturers, using randomized, ephemeral short-codes.
+\
 Case study: Cavendish University Uganda

 ## E-R diagram for the application